 Of the 750 POWs who were boarded onto the ship, 82 POWs survived its sinking.
 One man died on shore while the remainder were rescued by Filipino guerillas and returned to U.S. Forces in October 1944.
 2nd Lt.
 Harry Lafon Jr. was not one of these men.

-In February 1945, the families who lost a son on the Shinyo Maru received the following letter.
+In February 1945, the families who lost a son, husband, or friend, on the Shinyo Maru received the following letter.
 Note that the letter never indicates that the government knew the names of the survivors.

 Dear Mrs. Lafon: